boazsegev/iodine/README.md

 bundler exec iodine -p $PORT -t 16 -w 4
 ```

-It should be noted that automatic process scaling will cause issues with Websocket broadcast (`each`) support, ssince the `Websocket#each` method will be limited to the calling process (other clients might be connected to a different process.
+It should be noted that automatic process scaling will cause issues with Websocket broadcast (`each`) support, since the `Websocket#each` method will be limited to the calling process (other clients might be connected to a different process).

-I recommended that you consider using Redis to scale Websocket "events" across processes / machines. look into [plezi.io](http://www.plezi.io) for automatic Websocket scaling with Redis and Iodine.
+It is recommended that you consider using Redis to scale Websocket "events" across processes / machines.
+Look into [plezi.io](http://www.plezi.io) for automatic Websocket scaling with Redis and Iodine.

 ### Writing data to the network layer